concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Availability.markdown

 # Availablity

-Message to retrived the availability of hotels
+Message to retrieved the availability of hotels

 |  SOAPAction |	OTA name | Message structure |
 |----------|-----------|---------------------|